tarstutorials/vrsensorint/README.txt

 3. Open a terminal and navigate to the ~/docs/ folder.

+4. Run the following command to install the correct theme for the site:

+ pip install sphinx_rtd_theme

+ This will install the Read The Docs theme for the website.
+If for some reason you can't get it to install correctly, go into the conf.py file and follow the instructions in the "options for HTML output" section.

-4. Run the following command:
+5. Run the following command:

     make html